 Use natural cleaners

 Whether you’re cleaning your kitchen or washing your hands, choosing natural, biodegradable cleaners won’t just help reduce your impact on the environment—they may also benefit your health.
-Here are a few of our favorite natural cleaners.

 Switch to solar-powered equipment